Skip to content

 Raw HTTP responses also include output_text at the top level — the SDK exposes it via a convenience field of the same name.

 • A single-shot, stateless completion.
-Nothing is persisted on Kindo’s side, and previous_response_id / conversation carry no state across calls.
+Nothing is persisted on Kindo’s side.
+To carry state across calls, opt in via store: true, conversation, or previous_response_id.

 • Your instructions (or input-array developer / system messages) flow through verbatim.
 Kindo does not prepend its curated system prompt.